Sackville Street Building

-Inside on floors D, E and F are the Joule Library (now part of the University of Manchester Library) and various offices, laboratories, lecture theatres and exam halls.
+Inside on floors D, E and F was the Joule Library and various offices, laboratories, lecture theatres and exam halls.
 The Joule Library was given this name (commemorating the physicist J. P. Joule) in 1987 when it was refurbished.
+The library finally closed in June 2022.

 There are inscriptions at the Grand Entrance and at the Whitworth Street entrance, recording important events in the history of the building.
 The later part of the building was built on the site of St Augustine's Church, the third Roman Catholic chapel in Manchester.
 It was replaced by the second St Augustine's Church in York Street, Chorlton on Medlock.
 There is also a plaque recording the previous existence of Ivan Levinstein's laboratory on the site.

+The Sackville Street Building served as the home for the University of Manchester's school of Electrical and Electronic Engineering (EEE), until its move to the university's new engineering campus, the Nancy Rothwell Building in 2022.

-In the estates strategy for 2010-2020 for the University of Manchester, it is stated that essentially all of the former UMIST campus, described as the "area north of the Mancunian Way", is to be disposed of.
-The fate of the former UMIST Main Building (Sackville Street Building) is not described.
-The vice-chancellor of Manchester University, Dame Nancy Rothwell, has stated that a fitting use must be found for this "fine old building".
+The estates strategy for 2010–2020 for the University of Manchester, stated that essentially all of the former UMIST campus, described as the "area north of the Mancunian Way", was to be disposed of.
+The fate of the former UMIST Main Building (Sackville Street Building) was not described.

-Sackville Street Building currently serves as the home for the University of Manchester's school of Electrical and Electronic Engineering (EEE), along with providing a base for textile sciences and nuclear science at the Dalton Institute on site.
+In July 2023 the university announced the launch of a public consultation exercise for the new £1.7bn innovation district, named ID Manchester, to be developed on the UMIST campus, and to include the Sackville Street Building.

+Trivia

+The chimney of the building had steel reinforcement bands installed by Fred Dibnah.